hashFactory/tristancharpentier/README.md

   - [ ] beautify output html for indentation & more
   - [ ] add `selected` class to correct `<li>` of nav
   - [ ] pull heavy media from lw839 file server
+  - [ ] add image onClick to make it bigger
+  - [ ] create content generators for music and playlists

 * Website
   - [X] mobile responsiveness